 Gillian Allwright - Retired Civic Officer

 Gill retired in 2014 after working for LB Southwark for 20 years, all of which found her involved in 'Civic Life' in some shape.
-She still takes a keen interest in all things Civic and has been NACO's Treasurer for the past 9 years.
+She still takes a keen interest in all things Civic and has been NACO's Treasurer for many years.
 This role involves not only balancing the books but making sure that Paul isn't as mean as some people think!!

 Jim Babbington - Royal Borough of Kensington & Chelsea

-Jim is Civic Officer and Private Secretary to the Mayor of the Royal Borough of Kensington and Chelsea.
+Jim has just retired as Civic Officer and Private Secretary to the Mayor of the Royal Borough of Kensington and Chelsea.
 Through the organisation of many large-scale ceremonial events he has developed extensive knowledge of protocol and etiquette as well as the practical aspects of event management.
-He is currently NACOs Vice-Chair.
+He is currently one of NACO's two Vice-Chairs.

 Jane Barlow - Coventry City Council

 Jane has worked for Coventry City Council since 1988 and has been manager of the Lord Mayor’s Office since 1999.
 Jane has rejoined the Executive in 2018 after being active a few years ago.
 Jane is keen to share her 30 years’ local government and civic experience with those new to civic life.